 Urban requirements and the Disi-Mudawarra closures

 Much of the desire for the Disi-Amman pipeline came from interest groups opposed to reallocation in the northern highlands and the Jordan valley, who advocate for expensive supply policies over demand management.
 Highland farmers and Jordan valley farmers received less competition from the M&I supply.
 Proponents of food autonomy increased local food production.
 The regime increased water supply without an influx of displaced farmers to crowded cities.
 But key policy-makers (at least the MWI, donors, and Ministry of Agriculture) understood that such an expensive project would require farm closures, but accepted because of the characteristics of the farms.
 The ‘triggers’ placed by OPIC/USAID strongly suggest that Ministry of Finance and Prime Minister, who signed the contract, accepted the farm closures.
-Therefore the Mudawarra reallocation had much wider and more durable coalition than the licensing and tariffs.
+Therefore, the Mudawarra reallocation had much wider and more durable coalition than the licensing and tariffs.
 This broad coalition, combined with low transaction and enforcement costs, allowed expropriation to be applied and maintained over years and multiple reappointments.

-Discussion
+Discussion and Conclusion

-This paper has explored two sets of policies for reallocating groundwater from agriculture to M&I use in Jordan, to understand to what extent urban requirements altered groundwater management.
+This paper has explored these two sets of policies for reallocating groundwater from agriculture to M&I use in Jordan, to understand to what extent urban requirements altered groundwater management.
 In Jordan’s northern highlands, the World Bank and the MWI have attempted reallocation through groundwater licensing and tariffs.
-The published works of the World Bank, USAID and the statements of MWI staff show that protecting the domestic and industrial was a strong motivation for the licensing and tariffs.
-In the Disi aquifer, an explicit strategy of groundwater reallocation was not only attempted but achieved tangible, durable chancges.
+The published works of the World Bank, USAID, and the statements of MWI staff show that protecting the domestic and industrial sectors was a strong motivation for the licensing and tariffs.
+However, the regulations failed reallocate groundwater, though they have slowed the growth of agricultural extraction.
+Instead, in the Disi aquifer, an explicit strategy of groundwater reallocation was not only attempted but achieved tangible and durable changes.
 In both cases urban requirements contributed to greater political commitment but did not overcome most structural challenges to reducing irrigation.

 In the northern highlands, the World Bank advocated for the closure of unprofitable farms through a volumetric tariff system.
 Political resistance from rural regions, implementers, and reluctance of Jordanian policy makers to increase rural poverty, partly out of stability concerns, have redirected the tariffs toward wealthy farmers and new, illegal farms.
-The appointment of a pro-reallocation Minister of Water and a supportive Prime Minister in 2012 lead to stronger enforcement of tariffs on wealthy farms and restrictions on illegal farms.
-Remote sensing technologies which could have driven up tariffs were negotiated away from water accounting due to pressure from the Ministry of Agriculture.
+The appointment of a pro-reallocation Minister of Water and a supportive Prime Minister in 2012 led to stronger enforcement of tariffs on wealthy farms and restrictions on illegal farms.
+Remote sensing technologies that could have driven up tariffs were negotiated away from water accounting due to pressure from the Ministry of Agriculture.
 Ultimately, reducing agricultural water use on the many small, citizen-operated farms of the highlands would require policies outside of the Jordan’s window of discourse or ability to implement.
-Tariffs and licensing have probably reduced the growth rate of irrigation, by increasing the costs of starting new farms.
+Tariffs and licensing have probably reduced the growth rate of irrigation by increasing the costs of starting new farms.